Quick Start to macOS

 Be sure to replace the following values:

-with a unique name for the machine you are on
+<DEVICE_NAME> with the name of the machine you are on

 -s <PASSCODE> \